-Building Element: Air Leakage Rated Feature Task On-Site Inspection Protocol Blower door Test Determine and record airtightness Follow Procedure for from a blower door test to assess Measuring Airtightness of the continuity of the air barrier Building or Dwelling Unit system for the calculation of the Enclosure in Energy Rating Index.
-ANSI/RESNET/ICC 380.
+Building Element: Air Leakage Rated Feature Task On-Site Inspection Protocol Blower door Test Determine and record airtightness from a blower door test to assess the continuity of the air barrier system for the calculation of the Energy Rating Index.
+Follow Procedure for Measuring Airtightness of Building or Dwelling Unit Enclosure in ANSI/RESNET/ICC 380.